Naiso2022/Todo-list/README.md

 # Todo-project
 # React-project.
-Todo-list with delete and done buttons.
+Todo-project with delete and done buttons.